KevinTroyT/IC-Resume/README.md

-# Resume in Internet Computer
+# Résumé in Internet Computer